Strippit Houdaille

 H & W Metal in

-Charlotte, NC,
+Charlotte NC,

 by removing the Original Remex Tapereader, and Retrofitting a TapeTwin Emulator Computer so that it can Read & Store Programs from Disks.

-About 400 of these NC "A" Controls (and their Predecessors, the "30S3", "30S4" and "HC") were built from 1975 to 1979.
+About 400 of these NC "A" Controls (and their Predecessors, the "30S3", "30S4", and "HC") were built from 1975 to 1979.
 There were other, older NC's built in the 1965 to 1975 Ere, but I will not cover them, as they All Should Be Scrapped by now.

 The First FC1000/1 Machines, build in 1975 & 1976, had the First Version in this Control Series, the "30S3".
 About 30 of these Controls were build.
 They all had the Westamp Servo PWM Drives, which had a tendency to Burst into Flames, so Strippit was forced to come out with a "Conversion" Kit.
-To do the Conversion, we Unbolted the Servo Cabinet from the Control Cabinet, and bolted-on a New Servo Cabinet that used the General Electric Hi-Ack Servo Drives, which worked quite well.
+To do Conversion, we Unbolted Servo Cabinet from the Control Cabinet, and bolted-on a New Servo Cabinet that used the General Electric Hi-Ack Servo Drives, which worked quite well.

 Most of these early 30 FC1000 Machines had their Controls Converted, but not all.